BUS328 Financial Economics of Climate and Sustainability

 Skills

-• can identify and analyze relevant and material sustainability considerations
+• can identify and analyze relevant and material sustainability issues in the context of financial decision making

 General competence